logicalclocks/hops-docs/docs/overview/introduction/audience.rst

 ===========================

-This document contains four different guides: installation, user, administration, and developer guides.
+This document contains different guides for installation, users, administration, and developers.
 For the following different types of readers, we recommend reading the guides:

-* Data Scientists
+* Data Scientists and Data Engineers

+  * HopsML (Machine Learning Guide)
   * User Guide

-* Hadoop Administrators
+* Administrators

   * Installation Guide
   * Administration Guide

-* Data Curators

-  * User Guide

 * Hopsworks Developers